RWE: A Growing Need for Innovations in Healthcare Research

 Talking about application of RWE, we have seen the potential to support all phases of the innovation process in healthcare: clinical research, pre-regulatory approval and post-approval.

 We were the local market disruptors who first introduced clinical data management solutions into the Russian market, by training local players and moving the industry onto digital platforms.
 Now we are on the verge of another breakthrough: introducing the potential of real world evidence to pharma.
-RWE will likely serve as the benchmark for clinical trials in the future, therefore this is where our main focus lies. — Ekaterina Krinitsyna, Head of Business Development at Data MATRIX.
+RWE will likely serve as the benchmark for clinical trials in the future, therefore this is where our main focus lies. — Ekaterina Krinitsyna, Head of Business Development at DM RWE.